-NOIR Darkroom is a new analogue photography creative hub in Coburg.
+NOIR Darkroom is a new contemporary arts/analogue photography creative hub in Coburg.

 Experimental photographer Jessica Schwientek (Jessika K) had been striving towards creating a chemistry based photographic

-facility in Melbourne for over a year before NOIR darkroom found a home in Coburg, North of the CBD.
+facility in Melbourne for several years before NOIR darkroom found a home in Coburg.

-national artists from a diverse range of creative disciplines exhibited in the inaugural show, "In Black and White", showing digital and analogue photography, illustration, painting, cross
+national artists from a diverse range of creative disciplines exhibited in the inaugural show, 'In Black and White', showcasing digital and analogue photography, illustration, painting, cross